 8. Union Boulevard (Bulevardul Unirii)

-Much like our National Mall, the Union Boulevard is a two-mile-long promenade through Downtown Bucharest.
+Much like our National Mall, Union Boulevard is a 2-mile-long promenade through Downtown Bucharest.

 It runs from the parliament, through several squares, to an enormous roundabout.
 The street was intentionally designed to mimic the famous Champs-Elysee in Paris.
 Like its French counterpart, this tree-lined avenue is flanked by trendy stores, restaurants, monuments, and official buildings.